Yelp/Tron/docs/jobs.rst

     Name of the job.
 Used in :command:`tronview` and :command:`tronctl`.

 **node**
     Reference to the node or pool to run the job in.
+If a pool, the job is run in a random node in the pool.

 **schedule**
     When to run this job.
 Schedule fields can take multiple forms.
 See